 The radius and ulna—the bones of the forearm—are also commonly broken.
-These fractures are often healed with casts to immobilize the bone, but compound fractures (multiple breaks) may require the surgical implantation of pins and other types of reinforcement.
+These fractures are often healed with casts to immobilize the bone, but compound fractures (multiple breaks) may require the surgical implantation of pins and plates, and other types of reinforcement with surgical hardware.

 Another common fracture occurs at the heads of the ulna, radius, and humerus at the elbow.
 Although a break here is not always a complete fracture, it can cause swelling and extreme pain.